microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 1. [Platform Data Flow](#platform-data-flow) - Modules provided in this package for platform to load/update configuration data.

-1. [Platform API Calls](#platform-api-calls) - Description of API calls from agents in this package that are provided to iterate platform defined configuration data.
+1. [Platform Data Consumption](#platform-data-consumption) - Description of expected platform workflow on how to consume data from configuration variables convert to policy data.

 1. [Configuration App Code Integration](#configuration-app-code-integration) - How to best integrate the `SetupDataPkg` collateral into a platform firmware.